dvillaj/Environment-Pandas/README.md

 # Pandas Environment

-This repository offers you a basic setup for a local environment with Pandas and JupyterLab + Git Plugin
+This repository offers you a basic setup for a local / cloud environment with Pandas and JupyterLab + Git Plugin

-All your personal notebooks will be located in the `notebooks` directory.
+Feel free to clone this project and configure it with your personal packages

 ## Components